 “It was amazing!” she crooned.
 “I was able to make it in and out of Kroger in less than an hour.
 Not only that, but I breezed through the cereal aisle.
 Normally I have to field multiple requests for Sugar Smack Bomb cereal.
 Not this time!”

 Shocked and confounded mothers from all over the country have been contacting Graham to find out her secret.
-It turns out that her work observes the obscure National Corn Chip day on January 29th, a day off for her, yet one her children spent in school.
+It turns out that her work observes the obscure National Corn Chip day, a day off for her, yet one her children spent in school.

 “It’s an amazing feeling going solo to the grocery store.
 I actually perused the wine section and was able to make an informed choice about my purchase rather than just grabbing the closest bottle that met my price range.”

 Graham recommends comparing your work schedule to your child’s school calendar.